colinjianingxie/ServiceMonitoring/README.md

-# ServiceMonitoring
+# ServiceMonitoring (MAC OS)

 This guide will teach you how to monitor services in a Kubernetes cluster with Prometheus and Grafana.
 In addition, this guide will also show you how to create a Go app that exposes the /metrics endpoint.
-For those who want to save time, pull the documents from this repository.
+***For those who want to save time, pull the documents from this repository.
+This tutorial will include the creation of the files in this repository***

 ## Pre-requisites
+- Basic Kubernetes knowledge
 - Minikube installed
 - Have a Dockerhub account
 - Install Go Lang (Optional)